OpenEvalProject/evals/manuscripts/elife-01299/v1/manuscript.md

 ## Abstract

-10.7554/eLife.01299.001 Bacteriophage BPP-1 infects and kills Bordetella species that cause whooping cough.
+Bacteriophage BPP-1 infects and kills Bordetella species that cause whooping cough.
 Its diversity-generating retroelement (DGR) provides a naturally occurring phage-display system, but engineering efforts are hampered without atomic structures.
 Here, we report a cryo electron microscopy structure of the BPP-1 head at 3.5 Å resolution.
 Our atomic model shows two of the three protein folds representing major viral lineages: jellyroll for its cement protein (CP) and HK97-like (‘Johnson’) for its major capsid protein (MCP).
 Strikingly, the fold topology of MCP is permuted non-circularly from the Johnson fold topology previously seen in viral and cellular proteins.
 We illustrate that the new topology is likely the only feasible alternative of the old topology. β-sheet augmentation and electrostatic interactions contribute to the formation of non-covalent chainmail in BPP-1, unlike covalent inter-protein linkages of the HK97 chainmail.
 Despite these complex interactions, the termini of both CP and MCP are ideally positioned for DGR-based phage-display engineering.
-DOI: http://dx.doi.org/10.7554/eLife.01299.001

 ## Introduction